Send your enquiry.

 However, the issue of intent is not the only difference between manslaughter and murder.
 In fact, there is manslaughter cases in which the accused acted with intent.
 In other words, he meant to kill or cause grievous bodily harm.
 Yet the accused cannot be held responsible for their actions, perhaps because of reduced mental capacity.
 This is known as voluntary manslaughter.

-Voluntary manslaughter is reserved for cases where the accused did intentionally kill another human, but he/she cannot be held responsible for their actions.
+Voluntary manslaughter is reserved for cases where the accused did intentionally kill another human (the accused has malice aforethought), but he/she cannot be held responsible for their actions.
 Often this is due to reduced mental capacity or a loss of self-control.
 Without these extenuating circumstances, the accused will be charged with murder instead.
 However, if it is established that the accused cannot be held responsible for their actions, then the charge of voluntary manslaughter will be upheld.

 Involuntary manslaughter is when someone is responsible for the death of another human being, yet there is no motive for the crime.
 Death is a complete accident and arises for one of two reasons: an unlawful and dangerous act, or gross negligence.